moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Stream Cancellation

-Streams aside from the control stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
+Streams aside from the control stream MAY be canceled due to congestion or other reasons by either the publisher or subscriber.
 Early termination of a stream does not affect the MoQ application state, and therefore has no effect on outstanding subscriptions.